riegojerey/exoidduinoblocks/readme.md

 ## Support

 For support, please:
-- Open an issue on GitHub
+- Open an issue on the GitHub repository
 - Visit [Exoid Robotics](https://www.exoidrobotics.com)
 - Contact us through our social media channels